 We utilize an open risk management platform.
 In addition to the credit assessment efforts of our risk management team, we cooperate with leading third-party expert consultants to improve our credit assessment modules from time to time.
 Following our strict data security policies, we open credit assessment platforms to these third-party expert consultants, where they have access to a limited amount of desensitized, grouped and tagged borrower data, based on which they use such data to develop their own credit assessment models.
 After we exhaust our internal credit assessment model, we engage reputable third-party expert consultants to help further screen and re-assess the creditworthiness of applicants and identify creditworthy potential borrowers.
 We deploy and test new models developed by our third-party expert consultants on an ongoing basis for a small portion of users in our test environment.
 We monitor the subsequent loan performance through repayment cycles and agree for the third-party expert consultants to roll out a new model after it is confirmed to maintain superior credit quality while achieving low delinquency rate.
 Our third-party expert consultants receive a certain percentage of the service fees we receive from the borrowers.
-In 2017, our third-party expert consultants helped us identify 7% of the total loan volume facilitated during that period of time.
-We can incorporate successful models of our third-party expert consultants to our credit assessment model with their consent.
+In 2017, our third-party expert consultants to our credit assessment model with their consent.
 At the same time, we continuously refine our own credit assessment model in order to benefit from such cooperation with our third-party expert consultants.
 We account for the rate and performance of borrowers identified by third-party expert consultants when we evaluate the performance of our internal risk management team.
 We believe such open platform incentivizes vibrant and healthy collaboration and competition among our internal credit assessment team and our third-party expert consultants.